volodicd/feel.io/README.md

 Several datasets will be used for training, as multiple sources will be used.
 The list is not completed yet, as I’m still thinking about ways to combine several different datasets.

+Most probably, the following datasets will be used for image processing:
+- **FER2013**
+- **Google Facial Expression Comparison Dataset**
+- **AffectNet** (if accessible)

+Almost all of these datasets combine photos with emotion descriptions.
+Some of them already have normalized numbered representations of images, but since several datasets will be combined, normalization will be necessary.

+For sound processing, the **RAVDESS** dataset will be used.
+This dataset contains sound files, and the name of the file contains data about the corresponding emotion.

+The datasets section may be updated as datasets could change during the processing phase.

 # Developing Process

 To develop such an app, a multimodal approach will be utilized, which will combine facial expression recognitions with sound ones and give an output depending on those factors.